GuoxiangZu/TCMDataForML/README.md

 To have more idea how to do the training, here is an example https://www.kaggle.com/matleonard/text-classification

-TODO
+## TODO

-Enrich the python file and the csv file.
+1. Enrich the python file and the csv file.

-Have the torken for the traditional Chinese medicine data text.
+2. Have the torken for the traditional Chinese medicine data text.

+## Last
+Enjoy! :)